Tips & Recipes

 1 tbsp chia seeds

-Add 1 tsp honey or maple syrup if desired; if topping with fruit additional sweetener may not be needed
+Add 1 tsp honey or maple syrup if desired

 Mix ingredients in glass container and soak overnight